Hymenoptera

 Hymenoptera is a large order of insects, comprising the sawflies, wasps, bees, and ants.
 Over 150,000 living species of Hymenoptera have been described, in addition to over 2,000 extinct ones.
 Many of the species are parasitic.
 Females typically have a special ovipositor for inserting eggs into hosts or places that are otherwise inaccessible.
 This ovipositor is often modified into a stinger.
 The young develop through holometabolism (complete metamorphosis)—that is, they have a wormlike larval stage and an inactive pupal stage before they reach adulthood.

 Etymology

-The name Hymenoptera comes from Ancient Greek ὑμήν (humḗn), meaning "membrane", and πτερόν (pterón), meaning "wing".
+The name Hymenoptera comes from Ancient Greek ὑμήν (humḗn) 'membrane' and πτερόν (pterón) 'wing'.

 Evolution

 Molecular analysis finds that Hymenoptera is the earliest branching group of Holometabola.

 Hymenoptera originated in the Triassic, with the oldest fossils belonging to the family Xyelidae.
 Social hymenopterans appeared during the Cretaceous.
 The evolution of this group has been intensively studied by Alex Rasnitsyn, Michael S. Engel, and others.

 Phylogenetic relationships within the Hymenoptera, based on both morphology and molecular data, have been intensively studied since 2000.
-In 2023, a molecular study based on the analysis of ultra-conserved elements confirmed many previous findings and produced a relatively robust phylogeny of the whole Order.
+In 2023, a molecular study based on the analysis of ultra-conserved elements confirmed many previous findings and produced a relatively robust phylogeny of the whole Order, although the relationships among the Symphyta lineages are still a source of active research.
 Basal superfamilies are shown in the cladogram below.